bayindir-mustafa/bayindir-mustafa.github.io/index.md

 ## About

-Notes about my proffesional and daily life journey.
+Notes about my professional and daily life.